Veggie pizza with a square cut out on a bamboo tray on top of a white and brown towel on a wooden surface (with logo overlay)

 Jump to Recipe

 Veggie Pizza is yet another family recipe.
-Again, I have no idea where it came from, but we have been making it as long as I can remember.
+Again, I have no idea where it came from, but we have been making it for as long as I can remember.
 I have seen other recipes for something similar online, but never anything exactly the same.
 I used to call my grandma once a month asking her for the recipe before I finally remembered to just write it down!

 I’ve used the base to make a veggie dip before, too.
-It’s a great recipe to have out as an appetizer without the crust.
+It’s a great recipe to have out as an easy appetizer without the crust.
 Combine the ingredients for the “ranch sauce” and dip fresh veggies in it.

 Veggie pizza can be customized for different people.
 I don’t care for raw tomatoes, so I usually make half with (because Justin does eat them), and half without for me.
-You can also use other vegetables, such as peppers, on these if that’s what you like too.

 Veggie Pizza Step by Step